Kitware/CMake/Help/manual/cmake-presets.7.rst

   explicitly specified in this package preset.

 ``generators``
-  An optional list of strings representing generators for CPack to use.
+  An optional array of strings representing generators for CPack to use.

 ``configurations``
-  An optional list of strings representing build configurations for CPack to package.
+  An optional array of strings representing build configurations for CPack to package.

 ``variables``